Wake in Fright (album): Music and lyrics

 Incorporating a heavier metal influence compared to its precursor, Wake in Fright features a blend of "electronic noise, hardcore and industrial rock" with elements from thrash metal and EBM.
 The record's sound was largely compared to Ministry's works, particularly The Land of Rape and Honey.
 According to Drowned in Sound's Benjamin Bland, the guitar sound on the record "rekindles the nihilistic psychedelia at the heart of industrial and marries it with unrelenting Converge-esque metallic hardcore," while the rhythm tracks were labeled as "Godflesh-gone-thrash drum programming."
 Exclaim!'s Ian Gormely noted that vocalist Michael Berdan's "harrowing vocals" were "pushed to the back of the mix in favour of general noise and drums that run the gamut from industrial motorik to grindcore blast beats."
 On the album, the band sought to incorporated more sample layering and sequencing, which they achieved through Pro Tools.
 Movie samples, sound effects, foley tracks and different drum machine samples were used in layered; explosion and gunshot sounds were also used on rhythm tracks as kicks and snares, respectively.

 Berdan wrote the lyrics in between fall of 2015 and the winter to early spring of 2016.
-While the lyrics largely drew from Berdan's personal struggles, namely insomnia, anxiety and "an absence of hope for a positive future," many critics drew parallels between them and the socio-political climate in the United States amidst inauguration of Donald Trump at the time of the album's release.
+While the lyrics largely drew from Berdan's personal struggles, namely insomnia, anxiety and "an absence of hope for a positive future," many critics drew parallels between them and the socio-political climate in the United States amidst the 2017 inauguration of Donald Trump at the time of the album's release.
 Berdan sought to portray "human experiences that transcend politics" and stated that "none of these songs are meant to speak to anything more than a feeling that a character is experiencing," with the exception of "The Killing of America," a song about gun violence in the United States.
 The tracks such as "Habit" and "Bootlicker" deal with alcoholism, while "Tabloid" relates to a person's downward spiral with negative thoughts.
 Both "The Light at the End" tracks are about substance abuse while "Night of Fear" deals with Berdan's insomnia.

 Many titles from Wake in Fright were appropriated from media such as exploitation films and pulp novels, including The Light at the End, The Killing of America and The Lost.